sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 LLMs aren’t just the biggest change since social, mobile, or cloud–they’re the biggest thing since the World Wide Web.
 And on the coding front, they’re the biggest thing since IDEs and Stack Overflow, and may well eclipse them both.

-But most of the engineers I personally know are sort of squinting at it and thinking, “Is this another crypto?”
+But most of the engineers I *personally* know are sort of squinting at it and thinking, “Is this another crypto?”
 Even the devs at Sourcegraph are skeptical.
 I mean, what engineer isn’t.
 Being skeptical is a survival skill.

-Remember I told you how my Amazon shares would have been worth $130 million USD today if I hadn’t been such a skeptic about how big Amazon was going to get, and unloaded them all back in 2004-ish.
+Remember I told you how my Amazon shares would have been worth $130 million USD today if I hadn’t been such a *skeptic* about how big Amazon was going to get, and unloaded them all back in 2004-ish.
 Right?
 I told you about that?
 I’m sure I mentioned it once or twice.
 Not that I am bitter.
 No.

 But did I ever tell you about the time AWS was just a demo on some engineer’s laptop?
 No?
 Well it was [Ruben Ortega](https://www.linkedin.com/in/rubeneortega/) and [Al Vermeulen](https://www.linkedin.com/in/allan-vermeulen-58835b/).
 They were walking around the eng department at Amazon, showing their “web service” demo to anyone who’d watch it.
 This was back in maybe… 2003?
 Ish?
 They showed us how you could make a service call over the web, like by hitting a URL and sending the right query parameters.

-Well lo and behold we were skeptical.
+Well lo and behold we were *skeptical*.
 Why the hell would you make a service call over the web?
 That’s not what it was even designed for!
-Not to mention, it obviously wouldn’t perform as well as CORBA (Amazon’s stupid-ass RPC system at the time).
+Not to mention, it *obviously* wouldn’t perform as well as CORBA (Amazon’s stupid-ass RPC system at the time).
 The whole thing just didn’t make any sense to us.

 We were seeing the first little flecks of lava from what would become a trillion-dollar volcano of money called AWS and Cloud Computing.